vorce/forvillelser/posts/2018-12-30T12:39:52Z-on-designing-data-intensive-applications.md

 > A liveness property works the other way round: it may not hold at some point in time (for example, a node may have sent a request but not yet received a response), but there is always hope that it may be satisfied in the future (namely by receiving a response).

-### Linearizability is stronger than casual consistency
+### Linearizability is stronger than causal consistency

 *Where:* Page 342, Chapter 9: Consistency and Consensus